autonomical1/ObsidianBackup/11th Grade/AP Physics C/Electricity and Magnetism/Electrostatics.md

 - Opposite charges attract ($+/-$ or $-/+$)

 ## Conductors and Insulators
-- **Conductors**: Allow charges to move freely throughout the material
+- **Conductors**: Allow charges to move freely throughout the material; tend to be metallic
+- **Insulators**: Do not allow charge to move freely; tend to be nonmetallic
+-